aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Create module definition

+A module definition integrates your module to the rest of the application.
 Make sure that the files you have created previously are exposed to the larger application by creating a module definition file in *src/app/pages/list/list.module.ts* location:

 ```javascript
 import { NgModule } from '@angular/core';